parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 779 ms

-Identifying clusters of cells is one of the central tenet of single cell approaches.
-Scarf includes two graph clustering methods and any (or even both) can used used on the dataset.
+Identifying clusters of cells is one of the central tenets of single cell approaches.
+Scarf includes two graph clustering methods and any (or even both) can be used on the dataset.
 The methods start with the same graph as the UMAP algorithm above to minimize the disparity between the UMAP and clustering results.
 The two clustering methods are:
 - **Paris**: This is the default clustering algorithm that scales very well to millions of cells (yielding results in less than 10 mins for a million cells)
 - **Leiden**: Leiden is a widely used graph clustering algorithm in single-cell genomics and provides very good results but is slower to run larger datasets.